 Museu del Temple Expiatori de La Sagrada Familia

-The Museu Maritim museum of Barcelona has built up a major group of collections that are illustrative of the Catalan seafaring culture.
-In 1985, the 'Master Plan for the Reform and Restoration of the Shipyards' was suggested and initialized and with the expertise of the architects like Esteve and Robert Terrades, the plans the main objective was the comprehensive restoration of the monumental complex.
+The Museu Maritim of Barcelona has built up a significant group of collections illustrative of the Catalan seafaring culture.
+In 1985, the 'Master Plan for the Reform and Restoration of the Shipyards' was suggested and initialised.
+With the expertise of the architects like Esteve and Robert Terrades, the plans the main objective was the comprehensive restoration of the monumental complex.